open-compensation-token-license/license-token-website/wikisrc/ethical-software-development.md

 # Ethical Software Development: Navigating the Moral Landscape of Technology

 In today's fast-paced tech environment, ethical software development is pivotal in sculpting our digital future.
-As described in the [original document](placeholder-link), this practice is about harmonizing innovation with societal values, emphasizing privacy, fairness, and environmental stewardship.
+This practice is about harmonizing innovation with societal values, emphasizing privacy, fairness, and environmental stewardship.
 The essence of ethical development lies in "doing no harm" and adopting a user-centric approach.

 ## Key Challenges in Ethical Software Development